 The disadvantage of the newer blood thinners’ effect wearing off quicker is that if a patient inadvertently misses a dose, the risk of clots forming goes up fairly quickly until the next scheduled dose is taken.

 For the appropriate patient, the new oral anticoagulants are able to overcome some of the shortcomings of warfarin, such as its slow onset of action, variable therapeutic effects, food-drug interactions and the need for close monitoring.
 At the same time, the new oral anticoagulants are limited by their high cost, lack of specific antidotes, and lack of long-term safety data.

-> Patients with prosthetic heart valves should not take Pradaxa, Xarelto or Eliquis nor should patients with atrial fibrillation that is caused by a heart valve problem.
-These patients have not been studied in clinical trials with Xarelto or Elliquis and in a study with Pradaxa, patients with mechanical heart valves had higher rates of clots forming and, interestingly, bleeding as well.
+Patients with prosthetic heart valves should not take Pradaxa, Xarelto, Eliquis or Savaysa nor should patients with atrial fibrillation that is caused by a heart valve problem.
+These patients have not been studied in clinical trials with Xarelto, Elliquis or Savaysa and in a study with Pradaxa, patients with mechanical heart valves had higher rates of clots forming and, interestingly, bleeding as well.

-> If one has atrial fibrillation and is a candidate for a blood thinner, what is the right choice?
+If one has atrial fibrillation and is a candidate for a blood thinner, what is the right choice?
+What are all the available options?
 We encourage our patients to discuss these and any other questions they have.

-> Jeffrey F. Caren, MD, FACC
+Jeffrey F. Caren, MD, FACC